Chamber of Auditors of the Republic of Kazakhstan

 SMO 7: International Financial Reporting Standards

-The Chamber, with no responsibility for corporate sector accounting standard-setting, reports that it supports the overall adoption and implementation of IFRS and IFRS for SMEs in the Kazakhstan.
-It states that it participated in the public consultation process on adoption of accounting standards, and promoted and raised awareness of the standards through the seminars and other learning events that it hosted.
-Now that the international standards have been adopted for application in Kazakhstan, the chamber reports that it assists its members to better understand IFRS and IFRS for SMEs by organizing seminars and working with universities to include the standards in the curriculum.
-No specific activities have been indicated, however.
+CoA RK, with no responsibility for corporate sector accounting standard-setting, reports that it supports the overall adoption and implementation of IFRS and IFRS for SMEs in Kazakhstan.
+It states that it participated in the public consultation process on adoption of accounting standards and continues to promote and raise awareness of the standards.

 IFAC bears no responsibility for the information provided in the SMO Action Plans prepared by IFAC member organizations.
 Please see our full Disclaimer for additional information.